M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Threat Model and Problem Formulation

 \subsubsection{Attacker's Capabilities}

-We assume that attackers have no knowledge about the models' detailed settings, such as the network structure, loss function, and optimizer.
-However, attackers have full access to the training datasets, which is the common assumption for the attackers in the backdoor attacks~\cite{gu2017badnets,barni2019new,li2020invisible,xue2020one,li2021invisible}.
+\red{We assume that attackers do not know the models' specific configurations, such as network structure, loss function, and optimizer.
+However, attackers have full access to the training datasets, a common assumption in backdoor attackers~\cite{gu2017badnets,xue2020one,li2021invisible,li2022untargeted}. }